Major Media Outlets Highlight the Shift in Custody Disputes

 Most specifically, in approximately 2013 we began to hear of this in Westchester, Yonkers and White Plains.
 It then migrated to the boroughs of New York City and towards Suffolk and Nassau Counties.
 It is quite different then what had been the norm for over 15 years.

-For almost 20 years men would present at our law office with the attitude that “unless the mother is a drug addict or abusers, courts will favor the mother and give her custody and a man will be relegated to every other weekend and Wednesday”.
+For over 25 years, men would present at our law office with the attitude that “unless the mother is a drug addict or abusers, courts will favor the mother and give her custody and a man will be relegated to every other weekend and Wednesday”.
 We heard this time and time again.
 This is no longer the case.
 We have been shocked in the counties mentioned above when even cases involving “family offenses”, orders of protection and violence have resulted in Judges who state that it is there position custody will be 50/50 unless such an arrangement would not be in the child’s best interests.

 The Judges in New York State have already begun to act these various proposals set forth in the bills have already been law.
 In fact, gone are the days that chain of custody and primary care givership are the guiding factors, based on winds of change that are giving men more rights now than ever.